• Home

 improving sightlines so younger guests

-an clearly see past taller riders seated in front of them.
+can clearly see past taller riders seated in front of them.

 This configuration supports multigenerational viewing and